xkisxk/tp/docs/UserGuide.md

 section will tell you how to download and get CardLI set up.
 The `Features` section provides an in depth description of all available features, which you can refer to if you to know the exact definitions.
 There is also a `Command Summary` section that will give you a brief overview of the format of all commands and an example in table format to make it easier for you to navigate.
+To make it easier for you to navigate, the content table is linked to their respective sections.

 ## Quick Start